 The UE channel bandwidth can be asymmetric in downlink and uplink.
 In asymmetric channel bandwidth operation, the narrower carrier shall be confined within the frequency range of the wider channel bandwidth.

-In FDD, the confinement is defined as a deviation to the Tx-Rx carrier center frequency separation (defined in table 5.4.4-1) as following:
+In FDD, the confinement is defined as a maximum deviation to the Tx-Rx carrier center frequency separation (defined in table 5.4.4-1) as following:

 ΔFTX-RX = | (BWDL – BWUL)/2 |